What is the customer context graph?

 How is the graph different from a data warehouse?

 A data warehouse stores raw events.
-The customer context graph is entity-resolved and relationship-mapped — it knows that visitor abc-123, user jane@acme.com, and Stripe customer cus_456 are the same person at the same company, and it maintains that structure automatically.
+The customer context graph is entity-resolved and relationship-mapped — it knows that visitor abc-123, user jane@acme.com, and Stripe customer cus_456 are linked parts of the same customer profile when the source evidence supports that relationship.
+Organizational domains, personal email providers, and explicit customer IDs are handled differently so the graph does not turn every email domain into a company account.

 Can AI agents access the full graph?